 If you think you need to jet away to an exotic destination to feel the sand between your toes on your wedding day, then you’re mistaken.

-We’ve rounded up 17 of the best venues that we think are worth staying put in the UK for.
-Whether you’re after a picture perfect location where you can wear your dream beach wedding dress or a cliff top setting that offers front row seats for the most gorgeous sunsets, we guarantee you’ll fall in love with all these amazing venues.
+We’ve rounded up 21 of the best wedding venues that we think are worth staying put in the UK for.
+Whether you’re after a picture perfect location where you can wear your dream beach wedding dress or a cliff top setting that offers front row seats for the most gorgeous sunsets, we guarantee you’ll fall in love with all these amazing coastal wedding venues.

 1. Tunnels Beaches – Ilfracombe, Devon

-Tunnels Beaches is a hidden gem of a venue nestled within the cliffs of Devon, giving wedding parties access to its private beaches as well as totally unspoilt coastal views.
+Tunnels Beaches is a hidden gem of a coastal wedding venue nestled within the cliffs of Devon, giving wedding parties access to its private beaches as well as totally unspoilt coastal views.

 The venue offers a range of options for couples, including a wedding in the thatched gazebo that overlooks the sea or even in the tunnels themselves.
 There are plenty of spots to soak up the gorgeous sea views too, such as the garden and terrace or the balcony and roof terrace in the main building.

 We love that the stylish interior design means not much additional wedding décor is required here.
-Less stress and much less money!
+There are built in (indoor and outdoor) light, sound and PA systems meaning less stress and much less money!

 Delivering swoon-worthy seaside ceremonies, soul-stirring views and spellbinding sunsets, Lusty Glaze is the ultimate wedding destination for beach lovers.